petedejoy/documentation/v2/apache_airflow/cli.md

 Use `astro [command] --help` for more information about a command.

 ## Developing

+### Old Deploys

+In your project directory there will be a hidden `.astro` folder that contains past deploys (made from that machine).

 ### Metadata
 When running/building locally you will need to generate the metadata file.
 Running `make build-meta` or a `make build`